 Course Outline

-This module provides a detailed overview of the various editions of Windows Server 2012, installation options, optimal service and device configuration, and general post-installation configuration.
-These elements are crucial for ensuring the functionality and effectiveness of your Windows Server implementation in a government environment.
+This module provides a comprehensive overview of the various editions of Windows Server 2012, installation options, optimal service and device configuration, and general post-installation settings.
+It highlights how these elements contribute to the overall functionality and effectiveness of your Windows Server implementation for government operations.

 Lessons